 Offering an even wider variety of discounts to seniors, military/government workers, and AAA members is the Castle Kona Bali Kai — A Condominium Resort.
 As the name suggests, the Castle Kona Bali Kai is a bit more like a condominium experience, with kitchens fully equipped with microwaves and refrigerators.
 But the Castle Kona Bali Kai also has easy access to a multiplicity of nearby beaches, a spa tub, and do-it-yourself barbecue grills.
 Just as at the Sheraton Kona Resort, one big selling point for a satisfied visitor to the Castle Kona Bali Kai was "VIEWS VIEWS VIEWS!"

-Best Hotel Values in Big Island, HI
+Which hotels in Big Island, HI are budget-friendly?

 To find the best bang for your pooka shell, try the Leilani Bed & Breakfast.
 This flower-draped tropical getaway has been featured in New York Magazine as one of its top five destinations for road-tripping honeymooners, and it has also been honored for its eco-tourism opportunities (including a custom travel package for it).
 The Leilani Bed & Breakfast also features other unusual offerings that cater to individual interests.
 They have an artists' retreat for plein air artists, which includes art-making facilities and special access to gorgeous views.
 Or if you're a ham radio enthusiast, you can visit The Ham Shack (this being Hawaii, you can be forgiven for thinking it was the other kind of ham).